oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/convolution2d/README.md

 `row`, `col`, `rows`, `cols`, and `buffer` are mandatory, but you can add additional arguments.
 For example, a runtime-defined set of coefficients.

-> ⚠️I would like a better way to specify this in the API – C++ alternatives?
-Perhaps use a functor to add other arguments rather than varargs?

 You can use this line buffer to implement a convolution operation by specifying a window function like this:

 ```c++